microsoft/BotBuilder-V3/bot-connector-sdk-getstarted.md

 	* Important: Please update all VS extensions to their latest versions Tools->Extensions and Updates->Updates

-2. Download and install the Microsoft Bot Framework connector service template
+2. Download and install the Microsoft Bot Framework Connector service template
 	* From the MSDN Visual Studio Gallery:  [INSERT DOWNLOAD LINK HERE]()
 	* Download the file from the direct download link here: [INSERT DOWNLOAD LINK HERE]()
 	* Unpack the downloaded file into a folder